Bank of Scotland Contractor Mortgages - Help and FAQs

 As contractor looking for a mortgage with Bank of Scotland will they want to assess my experience, my history of contracting, the length of my current contract and the likelihood of it being renewed?
 If so I will start to get the paperwork together.

-in the throws of proceeding through the contractor mortgage process to move to a buy to let with a new bank.
-All documents done and submitted.
-Received a call from the lender to say they can't move forward with process unless my current manager issues a letter saying my contract will definitely be prolonged and when new end date will be.
+in the throws of proceeding through the contractor mortgage process to move to a buy to let with a new mortgage company.
+All paperwork completed and sent.
+Received a call from the lender to say they can't move ahead with application unless my current manager writes me a letter confirming that my contract will definitely be prolonged and when new end date will be.
 Any advice?

 Find out how to order your redemption statement request from Bank of Scotland